Wakro: Demographics

-As per 2011 Census of India, total number of households in Wakro was 304 and total population was 1,215 persons.
+As per 2011 Census of India, the total number of households in Wakro was 304 and total population was 1,215 persons.
 There were total of 617 male persons and 598 females and a total number of 158 children of 6 years or below in Wakro.
 The percentage of male population was 50.8% and the percentage of female population was 49.2%.
 Average Sex Ratio of wakro is 969 which is higher than Arunachal Pradesh state average of 938.
 The local population is primarily Mishmi people.

 Tourist attractions

 There are a number of tourist attractions near Wakro.